omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 Specify at least the name, type and category for your wizard.
 Category is used to specify how the wizards will be visually grouped.
-Wizard type specifies in which New ...
-Wizard  your wizard will appear.
-You can specify: `project, simulation, network` etc. In our case the wizard will be added both to the New Simulation Wizard and to the New Network Wizard.
+Wizard type specifies in which 'New ...
+Wizard'  your wizard will appear.
+You can specify: `project, simulation, network` etc. In our case the wizard will be added both to the 'New Simulation Wizard' and to the 'New Network Wizard'.

 We can now decide, what data we would like to ask from the user.
 Template variables and their values can be defined as key-value pairs: